dickloraine/pandoc_styles/README.md

 pandoc_styles_tools
 ```

+The import option is used to import stylepacks.

 One tool merges styles and outputs the new style in a file.

-The localize tool copies all used assets into the local directory, to have a self-contingemt project folder.
+The localize tool copies all used assets into the local directory, to have a self-contingent project folder.

+## Creating stylepacks

+To create a stylepack, just create a folder with the name of the stylepack.
+Inside the folder put a yaml file containing the style definitions with the name of the stylepack.
+Then mimick the config folder for organizing the files provided.
+Create a zip of your folder (with the folder inside the zip) and name it after your stylepack.